gordonrix/maple/README.md

 ## Installation

-Maple has been tested on Linux and MacOS (Intel and Apple Silicon).
-Maple requires conda, which can be installed by following [these instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
+Maple has been tested on MacOS ARM and is currently being tested on MacOS Intel and Linux, but that should be completed shortly.
+Maple requires conda, which can be installed by following
+[these instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
 Miniconda or Miniforge are lighter weight and provide all that is needed by Maple.

 Additionally, the following software packages are required as system-wide installations: